The Best Free Heart Rate Overlay for Streamers & Gamers — HypeRate Desktop

 Heart animations — choose from Pulse, Beat, Bounce, Shake, or Glow.
 The animation speed scales automatically to your actual BPM.
 Faster heart rate, faster animation.
 You can also turn it off entirely.

 Heart Rate Zones — enable this and the overlay shifts color as you move between effort levels.
-You define the BPM thresholds for each zone.
+You define the BPM thresholds for each zone and give them custom names — those names show up in Discord Rich Presence too.
 It's entirely yours to tune.

 Background styles — Transparent (just the widget, no background), Dark Pill (rounded dark card), Glassmorphism (frosted glass blur), or Solid/Gradient.
 Each looks completely different depending on what's running behind it.